carlitos-1988/reading-notes-401/classNotes.md

 Explain how you would dry up your code if you noticed that you are repeating the same logic in multiple places?

 - In java this would be done with the use of inheritance and the use of helper methods to not have to rewire iterations.

 Describe some benefits of releasing an MVP of a product.

 - it allows you get a working product out to the customer and see if the product is on the right track.

 What are some potential pitfalls of waiting until a product is fully mature to release it.

 - the product being produced is far from what the customer expected to be. constant feedback is key to developing the right solution.

+### Read: Class 09

+What are the five steps in the HTTP Request Lifecycle?

+1. Local Processing
+2. Resolve an IP
+3. Establish TCP Connection
+4. Send an HTTP Request
+5. Tearing down and cleaning up

+   What are the two things the client needs before it can make an HTTP Request?
+   TCP connection and an IP address

+   Explain the four way handshake and what it does.

+   1. client sends `FIN` packet over TCP
+   2. server sends back `ACK` with a `FIN` (generally)
+   3. client responds with `ACK`

+True or False: When making an HTTP request, you MUST follow any redirect returned by the request.
+Back up your answer.

+Not sure but reading says that we can retrieve location header and create a new request to the redirect meaning that we have a choice to not follow the redirect code 301 or 302.

+Which built-in Java class can be used to perform an HTTP request?

+HttpUrlConnection

+What HTTP status codes represent a successful response?
+A redirect?
+A client error?

+successful 200-299
+redirect 300-399
+client error 400-499